 Initial and Changing Factors in Determining Spousal Support

 Some different factors that judges consider are the length of the marriage, each spouse’s income, their age and health, a spouse’s ability to obtain employment, and periods of past unemployment.
-The attorneys at the Law Office of Carolyn Vandyk have an in-depth understanding of the complications one faces when determining support.
+The attorneys at Vandyk Law have an in-depth understanding of the complications one faces when determining support.
 We’ve represented several clients over the years and helped them garner the most favorable support outcome.

 In addition to determining spousal support during a divorce proceeding, a couple may need to revisit the issue after a divorce.
-Due to a change in employment, medical needs or other unforeseen circumstances, the matter of support might need to be modified.
-Allow the attorneys at The Law Office of Carolyn Vandyk to work out a more favorable support arrangement that meets the needs of your life’s changes.
+Due to a change in employment, medical needs, or other unforeseen circumstances, the matter of support might need to be modified.
+Allow the attorneys at Vandyk Law to work out a more favorable support arrangement that meets the needs of your life’s changes.

 Get the Help You Need – Call a Skilled Santa Rosa Spousal Support Attorney

 Spousal support is tax-deductible and terminates upon the death of either spouse.
 Support won’t be paid from a decedent’s estate.
 There are so many things to understand when it comes to the issue of spousal support.
 And the matter of financial security is of the highest importance.
 Don’t leave it in the hands of an inexperienced attorney or attempt to face it alone.
 The attorneys at Vandyk Law understand how high the stakes are when it comes to your financial security.
 We’ll work tirelessly to obtain an equitable support ruling.
 Call our offices today if you live in Sonoma or Santa Clara County and are facing a spousal support issue.